mwelponer/cpp-pills/README.md

 ### inside a scope

-Inside a function for exmaple, but could be inside a for loop or whatever other type of scope
+Inside a function for example, but could be inside a for loop or whatever other type of scope
 ```c
 void myFunction() {
 	static int i = 0;